Join us in supporting human rights in Iran as you finalize your end of the year giving

 This non-partisan and independent space attracted thousands of people of all nationalities to our cause.
 In 110 cities across the world, people of every race and creed took to the streets in support of this historic quest for freedom.
 Our cry from the heart turned into the largest international demonstration of support for the human rights of Iranians.

 Three years later, we continue.
 United for Iran has become an independent non-profit advocating for an end to human rights violations and supporting the movement for genuine democratic reform in Iran.
 We believe that defending human rights is the responsibility of every citizen, and that everyone has a role to play.
 We advocate in capitals and at the UN to ensure that human rights are a priority in diplomatic agendas in order to achieve international pressure and affect reforms.
+Our accomplishments include:

 - We have successfully organized numerous advocacy campaigns towards the UN and the international community, including efforts to renew the mandate of a UN monitor on the situation of human rights.
 We have supported the imposition of targeted sanctions on Iranian human rights abusers.
 Over the past year, United for Iran has spoken at all three regular sessions of the UN Human Rights Council.